lerdafelipe/payload-app-test/README.md

 # payload-app

-This project was created using create-payload-app using the blog template.
+This project was created using create-payload-app using the blank template.

 ## How to Use